Syrian doctor on trial in Germany over torture in military hospitals | Law-Order

 After a landmark German court ruling last week https://www.reuters.com/world/europe/german-court-rule-landmark-syria-torture-trial-2022-01-13 sentencing a Syrian former intelligence officer to life imprisonment for crimes against humanity, the trial of the 36-year-old doctor started at the Higher Regional Court in Frankfurt am Main.
 The defendant, identified as Alaa M. under German privacy laws, is accused of torturing opponents of Syrian President Bashar al-Assad while working as a doctor at a military prison and hospitals in Homs and Damascus in 2011 and 2012.

-"The trial also shows ... how diverse the crimes (in Syria's conflict) are and how much is still to come," said Klein.
 Syrian lawyer Anwar al-Bunni, who heads a human rights group in Berlin that helped build the case against Alaa M., said the trial would yield more evidence that the Syrian government abetted torture to overcome an uprising against Assad.
+He told Reuters that one of the prosecution's nine planned witnesses was being threatened with the killing of a family member in Syria if he made a statement in court.

+Al-Bunni accused the Syrian Embassy in Berlin of having provided Alaa M. with forged documents to deny that he worked in military facilities and tried to help him escape Germany.
+The Syrian Embassy did not reply to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)